 (5) Where a Member has a Disclosable Pecuniary Interest in a matter, the Member will only be entitled to the same rights of access to documentation as would apply for the public generally, although the Member would continue to receive the same documentation as is sent to other members of the Council.

 (6) Any Council information provided to a Member must only be used by the Member in connection with the proper performance of the Member’s duties as a Member of the Council.
 Confidential information should not be disclosed, discussed with or released to any other persons.
 Such disclosure would be a betrayal of trust.
 In particular, Members should never disclose or use confidential information for the personal advantage of themselves or of anyone known to them, or to the disadvantage or the discredit of the Council or anyone else.

 (1) By law the Council is prohibited from publishing material which appears to be designed to affect public support for a political party.
-News releases are written by Officers but they may contain quotations from a Member.
-Such news releases are issued on behalf of the Council and it would not, therefore, be appropriate when repeating quotations from Members to indicate their party political affiliation.
+News releases are written by Officers, but they may contain quotations from a Member.
+Such news releases are issued on behalf of the Council and it would not, therefore, be appropriate when repeating quotations from Members to indicate their Part 5 – Section C - Page 7 of 8 Issue Date: May 2022 party-political affiliation.
 The aim will be for the news releases to be objective, factual and informative.
 The Council has also adopted a guide to pre-election publicity which provides advice upon publicity and activities during a pre-election period.

 (2) The Council will abide by the National Code of Recommended Practice on Local Authority Publicity.

 (3) For detailed guidance please refer to the Council's Media Protocol.

 (1) The Council's range of e-newsletters shall remain politically neutral.
 They may contain quotes from Portfolio Holders in line with Council policy.
 Reports of decisions made shall be those of the Council represented as the body corporate.